Updated on 2024-09-25 GMT+08:00

 • Self-built databases on ECS (Oracle 10g, 11g, 12c, 18c, 19c, and 21c)

-Table 2 Precautions
+Table 2 Database account permissions

 Type

-Oracle 12c or later in tenant mode:
+• Oracle 12c or later in tenant mode:

-To synchronize a pluggable database (PDB) of Oracle 12c or later, you must have the following permissions: CREATE SESSION, SELECT ANY DICTIONARY, SELECT for a single table (GRANT SELECT ON <userName.tbName> to drsUser), EXECUTE_CATALOG_ROLE and SELECT ANY TRANSACTION permissions for a PDB, and CREATE SESSION, SELECT ANY DICTIONARY, EXECUTE_CATALOG_ROLE, SELECT ANY TRANSACTION, LOGMINING and SET CONTAINER (GRANT SET CONTAINER TO <userName> CONTAINER=ALL) permissions for a CDB.
+• To synchronize a pluggable database (PDB) of Oracle 12c or later, the user must have the following permissions: CREATE SESSION, SELECT ANY DICTIONARY, SELECT for a single table (GRANT SELECT ON <userName.tbName> to drsUser), EXECUTE_CATALOG_ROLE and SELECT ANY TRANSACTION permissions for a PDB, and CREATE SESSION, SELECT ANY DICTIONARY, EXECUTE_CATALOG_ROLE, SELECT ANY TRANSACTION, LOGMINING and SET CONTAINER (GRANT SET CONTAINER TO <userName> CONTAINER=ALL) permissions for a CDB.

-Oracle 12c or later in non-tenant mode:
+• Oracle 12c or later in non-tenant mode:

-You must have the following permissions: CREATE SESSION, SELECT ANY DICTIONARY, SELECT for a single table (GRANT SELECT ON <userName.tbName> to drsUser), EXECUTE_CATALOG_ROLE, SELECT ANY TRANSACTION, and LOGMINING.
+The user must have the following permissions: CREATE SESSION, SELECT ANY DICTIONARY, SELECT for a single table (GRANT SELECT ON <userName.tbName> to drsUser), EXECUTE_CATALOG_ROLE, SELECT ANY TRANSACTION, and LOGMINING.

 Statement: GRANT CREATE, CONNECT ON DATABASE <database> TO <user>